 Thank you for stopping by to see what is going on at Plum Crazy Fiber Art.

-It all started in 1989 when my oldest son John decided he wanted a llama for a 4H project.
+Hi - my name is Gayle and I appreciate you stopping by to visit my site.
+My fiber adventure started in 1989 when my oldest son John decided he wanted a llama for a 4H project.
 That led to a llama for his brother Mike, llamas for breeding, packing, and fiber and later a yak was added to the herd.
-My fiber interest started with felting hats and that quickly led to spinning yarn using my fingers and a wooden dowel.
+My fiber interest started with felting hats and that quickly led to spinning handspun yarn using my fingers and a wooden dowel.

 With just an acre and still a passion for fiber animals, I finally settled on French Angora Rabbits.
 In addition to harvesting their fiber, I have bunnies to sell from time to time.